Lebanon: Health

 In 2010, spending on healthcare accounted for 7.03% of Lebanon's GDP.
 In 2009, there were 31.29 physicians and 19.71 nurses per 10,000 inhabitants.
 The life expectancy at birth was 72.59 years in 2011, or 70.48 years for males and 74.80 years for females.
 By the end of the civil war, only one-third of Lebanon's public hospitals were operational, each with an average of 20 beds.
 By 2009, Lebanon had 28 public hospitals, with a total of 2,550 beds.

 At public hospitals, hospitalized uninsured patients pay 5% of the bill, in comparison with 15% in private hospitals, with the Ministry of Public Health reimbursing the remainder.
 The Ministry of Public Health contracts with 138 private hospitals and 25 public hospitals.

 In 2011, there were 236,643 subsidized admissions to hospitals; 164,244 in private hospitals, and 72,399 in public hospitals.
 More patients visit private hospitals than public hospitals, because the private beds supply is higher.
 In 2017, the top 10 leading causes of reported hospital deaths were: malignant neoplasm of bronchus or lung (4.6%), Acute myocardial infarction (3%), pneumonia (2.2%), exposure to unspecified factor, unspecified place (2.1%), acute kidney injury (1.4%), intra-cerebral hemorrhage (1.2%), malignant neoplasm of colon (1.2%), malignant neoplasm of pancreas (1.1%), malignant neoplasm of prostate (1.1%), malignant neoplasm of bladder (0.8%).

 Recently, there has been an increase in foodborne illnesses in Lebanon.
 This has raised public awareness on the importance of food safety, including in the realms of food storage, preservation, and preparation.
 More restaurants are seeking information and compliance with International Organization for Standardization.

-Mental health

 The Asfouriyeh Hospital, founded in 1896 in Lebanon, is considered the first modern mental health hospital in the Middle East.
 The devastating impact of the Lebanese Civil War led to the hospital's closure in 1982.